ConservationInternational/cplus-plugin/docs/user/manual/step-2.md

     ![Online default](./img/manual-step2-5.png)

-- **Activities**: Each selected activity will be created in used to perform the analysis.
+- **Activities**: Each selected activity will be created and used to perform the analysis.

 - **Description**: A description of the activity or pathway selected.